pypeit/PypeIt/doc/tutorials/coadd2d_howto.rst

     $ pypeit_coadd_2dspec --file keck_lris_blue_multi_600_4000_d560.coadd2d --only_slits 30,70,111,156,216

 The ``--only_slits`` option allows to perform the 2D coadding only for the selected slits.
-Note that `only_slits` can be also provided in the coadd 2D file as a :ref:`pypeit_par:Coadd2DPar Keywords`.
+Note that `only_slits` can be also provided in the coadd 2D file as a :ref:`coadd2dpar`.
 Several options can be added to this simple run and you can find all of them in :ref:`pypeit-coadd-2dspec`.

 At the beginning of the run, the user should inspect the information printed on the terminal by the script,